-Typically, you can expect to clean your gas burner once a year.
+You should clean your gas burner once a year.
 Many people choose to clean their burners when they clean the interior of their oven.
-However, a good measure for cleaning your burners would be when you notice the flame getting weaker.
+However, a good measure for cleaning your burners is when you notice the flame getting weaker.
 A weak flame is a good indication that the ports or burners are clogged and need cleaning.

 Below are the steps you need to take to clean a gas stove burner properly.
 Take your time and refer to your owner’s manual when necessary.

 Step 1: Read the manual/instructions.

 Before you start, it’s always a good idea to reference your owner’s manual.
 If you don’t have the manual that came with your cooktop, you can always download a manual online via the manufacturer’s site.
 The manual will give you recommendations on tools, cleaning procedures, and other materials needed to clean your stovetop safely.